Techie-Pi/chaotic-allocator/README.md

 ever deallocated!
 All variables will be _immortal_ (until the memory is full, of course...)

 The ``alloc`` function has been tuned.
 Now each variable has the necessary space to be comfortable.
 Traditional allocators pack variables to each other.
-That makes the overwhelmed!
+That makes them overwhelmed!
 Now, they have more than enough space to be relaxed and perform better at their job!

 ## Usage